1 year full-time,

 Our modules may change to reflect the latest academic thinking and expertise of our staff.

-During the summer term and vacation you will consolidate your interests in a 12,000 word dissertation (60 credits) on a topic of your choice.
+During the summer term and vacation you will consolidate your interests in a 12,000-word dissertation on a topic of your choice.
 You'll have a dissertation supervisor who will provide regular guidance and will be able to comment on your dissertation.

 Previous dissertation titles include: